-Pakistan violates ceasefire at multiple locations across LoC after India
+Army retaliates to Pakistan shelling at multiple locations across LoC, destroys 5 posts

+Srinagar, Feb 26: Giving Pakistan a befitting response for LoC-wide ceasefire violations, The Indian Army on Tuesday destroyed five Pakistani posts and inflicting a number of casualties to the Pak Army, according to reports.

+Five soldiers of the Indian Army were also injured in the Pak firing, of which two have been evacuated to the Military Hospital.

-Srinagar, Feb 26; Hours after the Indian Air Force (IAF) launched air strikes on terror camps and launch pads across the Line of Control (LoC), Pakistan retaliated by violating ceasefire for the fourth consecutive day on Tuesday at multiple locations along the Line of Control (LoC) and the border.
+Hours after the Indian Air Force (IAF) had launched air strikes on terror camps and launch pads across the Line of Control (LoC), Pakistan retaliated by violating ceasefire for the fourth consecutive day on Tuesday at multiple locations along the Line of Control (LoC) and the border.

 According to the reports, Pakistan violated ceasefire at Kanachak sector in Jammu, Rajouri district, Akhnoor sector, Nawshera sector, and Poonch district in Jammu and Kashmir on Tuesday.